nazmul-nhb/nhb-scripts/README.md

 ## nhb-scripts

-A **developer-first toolkit** to automate common dev tasks in JavaScript / TypeScript monorepos or backend-focused apps.
+A **developer-first toolkit** to automate common dev tasks in JavaScript/TypeScript projects.
 Built to reduce repetitive boilerplate and improve developer velocity — no magic, just clean logic.

 ---